rentruewang/learning-machine/en/src/getting-started/optim.md

 _Knowing how good something is is no good, unless we can get a good one._

-We have have a model.
+We have a model.
 We know how good it is.
 Now, how do we find a good model?
 A naive way of trying to achieve that is to randomly choose parameters and cross our fingers and hope that the model is good enough.
-However, the number of possible parameters is crazily large, so it's not a feasible solution.
-So how are the problem solved?
+However, the number of possible parameters can be crazily large, so it's not always feasible solution.
+What is a good way to solve the problem?

 ## Gradient descent